 The Oral Microbiome

 It turns out you have an oral microbiome too.
 Incredibly, there are over 850 different types of organisms in your mouth at this very moment.
 And the colony at the front is not the same as in the back.
 Just as the health of your gut bacteria affects everything, so too does your oral microbiome.
 And when these bacteria are in stasis, all is well.
 But they can wreak havoc on your health when they aren’t.
-You might be surprised to learn that brain tumors and heart problems are often found to have oral bacteria at their source.
+You might be surprised to learn that brain tumors and heart problems often have oral bacteria at their source.
 It is estimated that 97% of diseases start in the mouth.

 In Ayurveda and Traditional Chinese Medicine, it is common practice to look in the mouth to gain a clearer picture of what’s happening in the body.
 Until about 150 years ago, doctors and dentists studied together.
 This offered more of a holistic approach like the ancient physicians had.
 But unfortunately all “mouth stuff” got relegated to dentistry, and they became little more than technicians… the mechanics of the mouth.
 But your mouth holds a ton of useful information, and dentistry is waking up to the truth that the mouth is both a marker for the current state of your health as well as a gateway to what’s coming down the pike.